 Getting wedding gifts is great and all (duh!), but when the boxes start to pile up, the panic starts to set in, and you're left feeling utterly overwhelmed.
 What are you supposed to do with all this stuff?
-Well, in addition to taking a few preventative measures, here's how to a.) ensure you don't have a mental meltdown and b.) avoid letting the clutter consume your entire house.
+Well, in addition to taking a few preventative measures, here's how to ensure you don't have a mental meltdown and avoid letting the clutter consume your entire house.

 1. Start Planning Early

-Like right after you get engaged!
+And right after you get engaged!
 Go room by room, taking an inventory of what you already have, suggest the experts over at Zola.
 "See what you need, and decide what you want to replace.
 Then once the prep work is done, use your registry's step-by-step checklist to help guide you through the product assortment and make registering a little easier."
-Don't just add things because a friend did or you're following a "must have" list, warns professional organizer Rachel Rosenthal.
+Don't just add things because a friend did or you're following a "must-have" list, warns professional organizer Rachel Rosenthal.
 "Be sure the items you're registering for have meaning to you or fit into your lifestyle."

 2. Edit, Edit, Edit

-While registering in-store can be a blast, it can also lead to forgotten items, duplicates and a whole lot of excess, notes event planner Kristine Cholakian, owner of Simply Charming Socials.
+While registering in-store can be a blast, it can also lead to forgotten items, duplicates, and a whole lot of excess, notes event planner Kristine Cholakian, owner of Simply Charming Socials.
 She recommends utilizing online resources for accessing and amending your registry.
 "Once you start the initial process, you can log in to edit quantities, remove items or add things as you go."

 3. Register for Experiences

-According to professional organizer Caroline Guntur, one surefire way to cut down on the clutter is to ask for once-in-a-lifetime experiences, such as cooking classes or a couple's massage, as opposed to material items.
+According to professional organizer, Caroline Guntur, one surefire way to cut down on the clutter is to ask for once-in-a-lifetime experiences, such as cooking classes or a couple's massage as opposed to material items.
 "Quality time is priceless so what better gift to give someone than a memory?"
-Another popular choice is to have guests crowd fund your honeymoon or help with a down payment or remodel of your home.
+Another popular choice is to have guests crowdfund your honeymoon or help with a down payment or remodel of your home.

 4. Put Shower Gifts Away Immediately